benyakirten/benyakiredits/README.md

 - 5/21/2021: Made github repos no longer obligatory for projects.
 Changed the padding on the header navigation items.
 - 5/22/2021: Thanks to a great suggestion by my friend Matt, I've added an enlarged book cover to the popup about the cover designer.
 - 6/22/2021: Finally, I added the showcase section to the website.
 It was a lot more work to set it up than I'd anticipated, but now that it's been done, future additions shouldn't be too difficult.
 Oh, yeah, some formatting too.
+- 7/3/2021: Added two new widgets.
+It also gave me a time to reinforce a bunch of infrastructure for the React page.